This post contains affiliate links.

 4. Costa Rica Rentista Visa

-Visa Duration: 2 Years with the option to extend it.
+Visa Duration: Two years with the option to extend it.

 Luckily, long term visas for digital nomads in Costa Rica aren’t too difficult to obtain.
-This website shares a lot of helpful information but the basic requirement is that you need to show proof of a steady income while you live in Costa Rica.
+The Viva Tropical website shares a lot of helpful information about the Rentista visa, but the basic requirement is that you need to show proof of a steady income while you live in Costa Rica.

 How much?
 At the moment, it’s $2,500 per month.

 Explore unique stays on Airbnb – like this geometric tree house – and the top-rated hotels on Booking.com to plan your stay in Costa Rica, or check out the top food, culture, and outdoors experiences in the country.
 Some popular expat havens in Costa Rica are the Guanacaste region on the coast and the mountainous Central Valley area.

 5. Thailand Hand to Hand Combat Education Visa